 Canada's Cyber Security Requirements for Defence Contractors

-Canadian defence contractors will soon face a significant shift in cybersecurity compliance requirements with the introduction of the Canadian Program for Cyber Security Certification (CPCSC).
-This framework, developed by the Canadian Centre for Cyber Security (CCCS), establishes new standards for organizations handling protected information and providing services to the Government of Canada, particularly within the defence sector.
+Canadian defence contractors will need to adjust their compliance programs as the Canadian Program for Cyber Security Certification (CPCSC) rolls out.
+Developed by the Canadian Centre for Cyber Security (CCCS), CPCSC sets requirements for organizations handling protected information and delivering services to the Government of Canada.

 What is CPCSC?

-The Canadian Program for Cyber Security Certification (CPCSC) represents Canada’s national approach to standardizing cybersecurity requirements for defence contractors and other organizations working with sensitive government information.
-It aims to establish a unified cybersecurity framework that aligns with international standards while addressing Canada’s specific security needs.
+The Canadian Program for Cyber Security Certification (CPCSC) is Canada’s framework for standardizing cybersecurity requirements for defence contractors and other organizations handling sensitive government information.

 CPCSC draws inspiration from the United States’ Cybersecurity Maturity Model Certification (CMMC) but is tailored to the Canadian context and regulatory environment.
 It focuses on protecting controlled unclassified information (CUI) and other sensitive data handled by contractors in the defence industrial base.